Q. What can I expect when I arrive at the Convention?

 A. A resolution is simply a statement of YDW’s position on an issue, solidifying our stance and calling on the General Body and/or executive committee to make our voice known on that issue.
 These resolutions will guide our work on the platform on that day and any advocacy work moving forward.

-Please note: proposed resolutions need to be submitted by 5:00pm on Wednesday.
-April 18th.
+Please note: proposed resolutions must be submitted by 10am on Friday.
+April 26th.

 A resolution is simple to write.
 Here's an example of a Resolution.